-Whenever overpowering force is used the incident must be recorded using the approved system using incident forms held in the office.
+Whenever overpowering force is used the incident must be recorded using the approved forms.
+The Incident/Concerns books are kept in the staff room, and the incident sheets are kept in folders in the staff room.

-staff room.
 All staff involved in an incident should contribute to the record which should be completed within 24 hours.
 The details recorded on the forms are then typed into the school software for recording incidents and kept confidentially on electronic files.
 Staff should: